naufalazim/naufalazim/README.md

 ### `🙋‍♂️ About Me`

-Fresh graduate in Computer Science.
+Code for living.
 Former software engineer trainee at Petronas.
 Currently, work as a Software Engineer at Silverlake Axis.
 I occasionally work a backend development.
 - 📫 Email me: **naufal.azim@outlook.com**

 ### `🚀 Programming & Frameworks`